AineNicD/data-representation-project/README.md

 # Data Representation Big Project

-This repository contains my submission for the Big Project assessment for Data Representation module at GMIT.
+This repository contains my submission for the Big Project assessment in Data Representation.

 ## Project description:
 ~~~